Edge-based discretizations on triangulations in $\mathbb{R}^d$, with special attention to four-dimensional space

-Many time-dependent problems in the field of computational fluid dynamics can be solved in a four-dimensional space-time setting.
-However, such problems are computationally expensive to solve using modern high-order numerical methods.
-In order to address this issue, efficient, node-centered edge-based schemes are currently being developed.
+\abstract[Abstract]{Many time-dependent problems in the field of computational fluid dynamics can be solved using \emph{space-time} methods.
+However, such methods can encounter issues with computational cost and robustness.
+In order to address these issues, efficient, node-centered edge-based schemes are currently being developed.
 In these schemes, a median-dual tessellation of the space-time domain is constructed based on an initial triangulation.
-Unfortunately, it is not straightforward to construct median-dual regions or deduce their properties on triangulations for $d \geq 4$.
+These methods are \emph{node-centered} or \emph{node-based}, as the primary components of the discretization are median-dual regions (polytopes) which surround the mesh nodes.
+These methods are extremely robust, as the median-dual regions will often maintain a positive volume and other good geometric properties, even in cases when some of the associated simplices have negative volumes, or other poor geometric properties.
+Unfortunately, it is not straightforward to construct median-dual regions or deduce their properties on triangulations for $d \geq 3$.
 In this work, we provide the first rigorous definition of median-dual regions on triangulations in any number of dimensions.
-In addition, we present the first methods for calculating the geometric properties of these dual regions.
-We introduce a new method for computing the hypervolume of a median-dual region in $\mathbb{R}^d$.
-Furthermore, we provide a new approach for computing the directed-hyperarea vectors for facets of a median-dual region in $\mathbb{R}^{4}$.
-These geometric properties are key for facilitating the construction of node-centered edge-based schemes in higher dimensions.
+In addition, we introduce a new method for computing the hypervolume of a median-dual region in $\mathbb{R}^d$.
+Furthermore, we provide a new approach for computing the directed-hyperarea vectors for faces of a median-dual region in $\mathbb{R}^{4}$.
+These geometric properties are key for developing node-centered edge-based schemes in any number of dimensions.
+We conclude our work by analyzing the computational complexity of the edge-based schemes, and performing numerical experiments in two, three, and four dimensions.
+We successfully demonstrate their effectiveness by obtaining accurate solutions to several canonical problems.}